 It depends on the size of the gathering, the attendees' preferences, and the event's overall structure.
 Here are some general guidelines to help you decide.

 - Balance side dishes, salads, appetizers and bread basket: although they're all different courses, they can be used interchangeably.
-A pumpkin muffin might be a bread or side dish option, for example.
-So think of them as one large section or course.
+For example, a pumpkin muffin might be a bread or side dish option.
+So, think of them as one large section or course.

 - Is kitchen space limited for reheating?
 Is there enough space in the fridge for dishes that require chilling?
 Ask about the available kitchen facilities and equipment.
 Knowing whether there's limited oven, stove or fridge space can influence your choice of dish, helping you opt for something that won't cause logistical challenges.